 It is the power that changes our behavior and the behavior of others.
 It is how we create a civil society and a way of doing things that creates a sustainable life now and in the future.

 We each have a specific role.
 We each have a point of view and a contribution.
 The questions are, – what are our interests, what do we really care about, and how well are we performing.

 In the Power Game we are creating the story.
 We have the opportunity to learn how we contribute to creating the story of our life and how we can contribute to creating the story for others.
 Good luck.

-Prepared as an introduction to the Power Game
+An introduction to the Power Game

-Leadership Vancouver Program
+Prepared for the Leadership Vancouver Program